decred/decrediton/README.md

 ect) all installed.

 Install node from the official package https://nodejs.org/en/download/ and add it to your msys2 path.
+You must install the same version of node as required for Linux and OSX (6.9.5).

 Install openssl from the following site: https://slproweb.com/products/Win32OpenSSL.html